 Eric Devlin is the owner and president of Premier Transportation Services ,which he founded in 1996 with two vehicles and three employees.
-Today, the company has more than 65 vehicles, 80 employees, many loyal corporate clients, and the Premier Global Network to serve its clients worldwide.
+Today, the company has nearly 70 vehicles, 90 employees, many loyal corporate clients, and the Premier Global Network to serve its clients worldwide.

-Premier, which is both a nationally and locally award-winning company (having won the National Operator of the Year Award in both 2009 and 2011), provides corporate ground transportation utilizing town cars, limousines, executive vans, and mini and party buses.
+Premier, which is both a nationally and locally award-winning company (having won the National Operator of the Year Award in both 2009 and 2011), provides corporate ground transportation utilizing town cars, limousines, executive vans, mini buses and limo buses.
 It also assists many of its personal and leisure clients with their local and worldwide family travel needs.

-“I’m very proud of everyone on my staff and our great chauffeurs,” Mr. Devlin says, “because they – together with our loyal clients -- are the reason Premier Transportation has twice won the National Operator of the Year, been named the 2010 and 2011 Best Transportation Provider Award from the American Association of Certified Wedding Planners, and the 2012 Readers' Choice Award.
+“I’m very proud of everyone on my staff and our great chauffeurs,” Mr. Devlin says, “because they – together with our loyal clients - are the reason Premier Transportation has twice won the National Operator of the Year, been named the 2010, 2011 and 2012 Best Transportation Provider Award from the American Association of Certified Wedding Planners, and many other awards.

 Mr. Devlin also founded the annual Cardinal Capital Home and Hope Golf Classic which raised more than $240,000 for Interfaith Housing in three years.
 Linda Hall, Executive Director for IHC, said, “Eric Devlin is the type of board member that executive directors dream about.

 “He is committed, talented, ethical, and passionate about our mission of effectively moving homeless families to self sufficiency.
 Eric is a leader who steps in to solve problems with a ‘can do’ attitude of service.”